Graz is the second largest city in Austria and a historic university town with six universities.

-Pictures 1-4 in the gallery above were taken at Schloßberg.
+Pictures 1-4 on the map above were taken at Schloßberg.

 This Eggenberg Palace is a Baroque building complex built by the Eggenberg family in the 17th Century, and it's open for visitors.
 It is included in the UNESCO list of World Cultural Heritage Sites.